Business as Usual

 Further honest workers, countless lifeforms, and all life on earth becomes a pawn in a criminal elite monopoly game.
 Some have also called limitless growth the biggest ponzy scheme on the planet.
 Amazon, for example, is now similar to a nation-state controlling global interests.
 Jeff Bezos could end world hunger (video), says Jimmy Dore and yet Amazon employees need to work multiple jobs, are often forced to apply for food assistance from the public and cannot access healthcare in the country where they live and work.

 Sustainable businesses aim to reduce their environmental footprint through initiatives that cut down on waste, inefficiency, toxicity, poor environmental stewardship and other unethical or detrimental practices.
-As identified by Victoria Hurth in the video lecture above, sustainable governments, businesses and organizations must adhere to the following 5 principles.
+They can also scale down on their enterprises, let workers work less, and ensure that jobs are not what the late David Graeber called BS Jobs.
+As identified by Scientists’ Warning Advisory Board Member Victoria Hurth, sustainable governments, businesses and organizations must adhere to the following 5 principles.
 They must:

 1) serve a social purpose,